shutas/forty-jekyll-theme/_posts/2018-04-18-hello_world.md

 title: Hello World!
 description: My very first blog post
 image: assets/images/2018-04-18.jpg
-date: 2018-04-18 13:50:00
+date: 2018-04-18 14:20:47
 ---

-(Wow that's big!)
+(Wow that's a BIG picture!)

-We programmers are exceptionally polite.
-Whether it is our first time writing a computer program or just trying out a new technology, we start our journey by greeting to the world.
-In fact, this website is yet another journey that just launched today: my very own static, personal website powered by Jekyll and Netlify.
-And so I will do the same...
-"Hello World!"
+Have you noticed that we (programmers) are extremely polite?
+Of course we are!
+Whenever we meet a new programming language or technology for the first time, we start our journey by greeting to the world.
+And this website is no different: this is my first time deploying a personal website for the whole world to see!
+So let me open this blog post with a big, loud "Hello World!"

-Let me warn you that this is technically not my first personal website.
-In fact, this is my second one.
-The first one used to live in my university's server, and it is was created solely for educational purposes only: I coded EVERYTHING from scratch.
-From defining the structure using HTML to stylizing the page using CSS to animating objects using JavaScript, it was a product of hard work and hours spent working on the website.
-But you can only do so little, especially when you are a full-time student studying day and night, all year long.

-How did I end up here?
-Well, that is going to be my next blog post.
+Hopefully, you had a chance to visit my [About Me](about_me.html) page where you learned a little bit about myself.
+But in case you haven't, my name is Shuta Suzuki, and I am currently an undergraduate student at the University of Michigan studying computer science and linguistics.
+When I am not in my classes, I enjoy participating in club activities and working as a research assistant at a research lab.

+Some of you may relate, but life as a computer science student is very, very, VERY busy, so I don't plan on writing a blog entry every single day.
+Maybe once a week.
+Or once a month.
+Well, maybe a few times a year.
+I don't know, but I don't want to make any empty promises so I will not make any bold statements here.

+I honestly don't have a clear plan of what to write in these blog posts, but I am sort of envisioning this to be a platform where I share my recent experiences with computer technologies or just some fun times in my personal life.
+Probably both.
+So keep coming back!
+I will see you very soon in my next blog post.